Rethinking Technology Stack Selection with AI Coding Proficiency: Discussion

 \section{Discussion}

-\(\bullet\) {\bf AI Proficiency and Popularity.} Intuitively, the AI proficiency of one library should be related to its popularity.
-More popular libraries have higher visibility in open-source communities, leading to more examples and documentation.
-Therefore, they are more likely to be included in training corpora, enabling LLMs to more fully learn and effectively use the library.
-To examine the correlation between AI proficiency and popularity, we collect the number of GitHub stars as the popularity signal for each library.
-For each pair of competing libraries from ~\autoref{s:rq1}, we use exact two-sided binomial tests to assess whether AI proficiency rankings align with popularity rankings.
-The concordance rate is 0.574 (95\% confidence interval \([0.503, 0.643]\)), with significant results (\(p < 0.05\)) but very small effect size (Cohen's d = 0.15), indicating a statistically significant yet weak positive correlation between library popularity and AI proficiency.
-Such observation further supports the viewpoint that popular libraries good for human users may not be suitable for LLM-driven workflows, further emphasizing the importance of incorporating AI proficiency into technology selection frameworks.
-Furthermore, we observe that among 80 competing library pairs, the library with more GitHub stars actually receives lower AI proficiency scores.
-For example, the data management and tracking library \texttt{DVC} has 2.12 times more GitHub stars than \texttt{Tensorboard}, but its AI proficiency score on GPT-4o is 6.46\% lower than that of \texttt{Tensorboard}.
-This divergence may stem from a variety of factors, including differences in the quality of use cases across different libraries in the open-source community, data filtering strategies used during LLM pre-training, and API iterations caused by rapid software updates.
-In summary, technology selection solely from the developer's perspective is insufficient in the context of AI-assisted development.
-Incorporating AI proficiency as a new evaluation dimension helps teams assess whether LLMs can effectively use a given technology, avoiding debugging overhead and technical debt.
+\(\bullet\) {\bf AI Proficiency and Popularity.} A natural hypothesis is that more popular libraries should exhibit higher AI proficiency, as their abundant code examples and documentation increase the likelihood of comprehensive representation in LLM training corpora.
+To test this hypothesis, we use GitHub stars as a proxy for library popularity and apply exact two-sided binomial tests on competing library pairs from~\autoref{s:rq1}.
+The concordance rate between popularity and AI proficiency rankings is 0.574 (95\% CI \([0.503, 0.643]\), \(p < 0.05\)), with a very small effect size (Cohen's d = 0.15), indicating only a weak positive correlation.
+Notably, among the 80 discordant competing pairs, the more popular library actually receives a lower AI proficiency score.
+For example, \texttt{DVC} has 2.12 times more GitHub stars than \texttt{Tensorboard}, yet its AI proficiency score on GPT-4o is 6.46\% lower.
+This divergence may be attributed to multiple factors, including heterogeneous quality of community use cases across libraries, data filtering strategies applied during LLM pre-training, and frequent API changes introduced by rapid release cycles.
+These results indicate that popularity is an unreliable predictor of AI proficiency, reinforcing the necessity of treating AI proficiency as an independent dimension in technology selection.

-\(\bullet\) {\bf Implications.} In the LLM era, software development processes are undergoing a transformation, shifting from a traditional process dominated solely by developers to a collaboration process between developers and LLMs.
-Our study has three practical implications.